saidvandeklundert/saidvandeklundert.github.io/_posts/2019-09-2-juniper-cisco_ios_xr_6vpe.md

       [200/0] via ::ffff:10.0.0.6 (nexthop in vrf default), 2d03h
 </pre>

-Verifying the routing table on `vmx5`:
+Verifying the routing table on `vmx5` is done like so:

 <pre>
 salt@vmx5> <b>show route table cust-1.inet6.0</b>